globaltravelreport/global-travel-report/content/articles/1-direct-manila-doha-flights-your-gateway-to-adventure.md

 imageLink: 'https://unsplash.com'
 slug: 1-direct-manila-doha-flights-your-gateway-to-adventure
 metaTitle: '''1.
 Direct Manila-Doha Flights: Your Gateway to Adventure'''
-metaDescription: "
-  7. **Direct Flights from Manila to Doha: A New Adventure Awaits Australian Travelers**..."
+metaDescription: ' 7. **Direct Flights from Manila to Doha: A New Adventure Awaits Australian Travelers**...'
 keywords: ''
 originalTitle: '1.
 Direct Manila-Doha Flights: Your Gateway to Adventure'
 photographer: